Qiskit/qiskit-addon-opt-mapper/docs/index.rst

    pip install 'qiskit-addon-opt-mapper'

-For more installation information refer to the `installation instructions <install.rst>`_ in the documentation.
+For more installation information, refer to the `installation instructions <install.rst>`_ in the documentation.

-Deprecation Policy
+Deprecation policy
 ------------------

 We follow `semantic versioning <https://semver.org/>`_ and are guided by the principles in `Qiskit's deprecation policy <https://github.com/Qiskit/qiskit/blob/main/DEPRECATION.md>`_.
-We may occasionally make breaking changes in order to improve the user experience.
+We might occasionally make breaking changes in order to improve the user experience.
 When possible, we will keep old interfaces and mark them as deprecated, as long as they can co-exist with the new ones.
 Each substantial improvement, breaking change, or deprecation will be documented in the